plops/cl-cpp-generator2/README.md

  correctly order the operations, and you only need to know the associativity of an operator when dealing with multiple instances of the same operator.

+I think this is wrong.
+Here is a counter example:

+The lisp expression `(- (+ 3 4) (- 7 3))` will be the infix
+expression`3+4-7-3` but it should be `3+4-(7-3)`

+chatgpt4 says this:

+In this case, we have the subtraction operator -, which is left associative, being used twice.
+The right operand of the first subtraction is another subtraction.
+Even though the - operator is left associative, the right operand needs to be parenthesized to correctly represent the original expression.
+This is because the subtraction in the right operand should be evaluated before the first subtraction.

+I'm not sure what to make of this.

 ## History
 cl-cpp-generator2 is the tenth in a series of code generators.
 It